What is the Perceived Stress Scale (PSS)?

 My stress levels are incredibly high.
 What should I do?

 A high PSS score suggests that you are a great fit for the Headspace program.
 Heightened perceptions of stress may be interfering with your daily routine; practicing mindfulness with Headspace is a simple strategy proven to reduce perceptions of stress.

 My stress levels are low.
 What should I do?

 A low PSS score suggests low-stress concerns over the past 30 days.
 Stress is an inevitable part of life.
 The frequency and duration of stress, however, as well as the return to a non-stressed state all have significant effects on our overall health and well-being.
 Regularly practicing mindfulness and meditation can prevent stress from occurring, can lengthen the duration of positive states, and can speed up returns to non-stressed states.

-Do I have to do a check-in every month?
+Do I have to do a check-in every time?

-We encourage our members to take the time each month to check in with themselves and reflect on how they’re doing.
+We encourage our members to take the time each cycle to check in with themselves and reflect on how they’re doing.
 However, members can always choose to skip.

 What if I don’t complete the entire check-in once I start it?

 Members have the option to leave the assessment by tapping an ‘x’ at the top of their screens.
 No data will be recorded if they do.